junxit/us-congress-bills-114/metadata.md

 - 2016-08-30 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski under authority of the order of the Senate of 07/14/2016 with an amendment.
 With written report No. 114-311.
 - 2016-08-30 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski under authority of the order of the Senate of 07/14/2016 with an amendment.
 With written report No. 114-311.
 - 2016-08-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 583.
+- 2016-09-29 — Message on Senate action sent to the House.
+- 2016-09-29 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6285)
+- 2016-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6285)